SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Rotrest/Rotrest.md

 Nestled among the pristine coastal waters, Rotrest is an island paradise with sun-kissed beaches and vibrant coral reefs.
 The city itself is characterized by dome-shaped stone and coral homes with circular doorways.
-This is a land of trade and festivity, where [[Quokkan]]s often engage in artistic pursuits, from mural painting to dance.
-Streets are adorned with seashell decorations, and it's common to see [[Quokkan]]s pedaling on unique seaweed-powered cycles.
+This is a land of trade and festivity, where Quokkans often engage in artistic pursuits, from mural painting to dance.
+Streets are adorned with seashell decorations, and it's common to see Quokkans pedaling on unique seaweed-powered cycles.

-**Rotrest - Province of the [[Quokkan]]s**
+**Rotrest - Province of the Quokkans**

 **Size of City:**
 Island province spanning a range of coastal territories, with a bustling central city surrounded by smaller villages and coastal hamlets.